alexandra-frca/bayesianlearning/README.md

 # Quantum parameter estimation using Bayesian learning
 ## (Alexandra's Master's project)

+The **HSMC inference** folder contains the application of Hamiltonian sequential Monte Carlo to the characterization of multi-parameter probabilistic functions.

-The **Phase estimation** folder contains implementations for estimating a phase using 2 different approaches: gaussian rejection filtering, and MCMC (with Hamiltonian Monte Carlo and Metropolis-Hastings transitions).
+The **Phase estimation** folder contains scripts that estimate a phase using 2 different approaches: gaussian rejection filtering, and MCMC (with Hamiltonian Monte Carlo and Metropolis-Hastings transitions).

-The **Precession frequency estimation** folder contains implementations for estimating a precession frequency (plus a decay factor in some cases) using 3 different approaches: SMC (with sequential importance resampling), HSMC (relying mostly on Hamiltonian Monte Carlo mutation steps) and MCMC (using Hamiltonian Monte Carlo and Metropolis-Hastings transitions).
+The **Precession frequency estimation** folder contains implementations of the estimation of a precession frequency (plus a decay factor in some cases) using 3 different approaches: SMC (with sequential importance resampling), HSMC (relying mostly on Hamiltonian Monte Carlo mutation steps) and MCMC (using Hamiltonian Monte Carlo and Metropolis-Hastings transitions).

 The **Sampling methods** folder contains implementations of several Monte Carlo sampling algorithms for 3 target probability densities (a Rosenbrock function, a 6-dimensional gaussian, and a smiley face kernel density estimate).